About The Winnipeg Humane Society

 Q: Does The WHS euthanize both dogs and cats?

-A: Dogs are never euthanized for space, only for untreatable behaviour or health issues.
+A: Dogs are never euthanized for space, only for behaviour or health issues that are untreatable or as resources allow.

 For the majority of the year, cats are not euthanized for space.
-Space becomes an issue when incoming numbers skyrocket.
+Resources become an issue when incoming numbers skyrocket.

 Q: How many cats do you actually take in?